Tum Tum: We should hide.

 Boys: Yes, sir.

-- Bring My Brown Pants: subverted in that the person in question actually makes it to the bathroom.
+- Bring My Brown Pants: Naturally, the result of the Laxative Prank in the first film.
+The people in question actually make it to the bathroom.

 - Broken Record: Rocky loves Emily!
 Rocky loves Emily!
+Rocky loves Emily!

 - Other examples pop up in later films, with the brothers repeating "Colt's gonna kiss Jo!" at the end of the second, "Rocky loves Miyo!" in the third, and "Rocky loves Jennifer!" in the fourth.

 - Brutal Honesty: When Medusa's thugs take Dave and a bunch of park visitors hostage, a young boy asks Dave if he is a real hero or merely a stage actor.
 Dave, not wanting to disappoint the boy, can only say that his Closed Fists are not very effective against firearms.